https://j.people.com.cn/n3/2026/0211/c95952-20425045.html

 Squalene is a natural lipid with antioxidant and moisturising properties.
 It is used in vaccine adjuvants, pharmaceuticals, cosmetics, and health foods.

-A research team led by Professor Wei Dongzhi of East China University of Science and Technology (ECUST) used advanced biomanufacturing technology to prepare high-purity squalene through E. coli fermentation.
-Yields exceeded 1 g/L, and the production volume per 20-ton fermenter is equivalent to the amount of squalene extracted from 3,000 sharks, significantly increasing production capacity and completely eliminating dependence on marine organisms.
+A research team led by Professor Wei Dongzhi of East China University of Science and Technology (ECUST) used advanced biomanufacturing technology to prepare high-purity squalene through E. coli or yeast fermentation.
+Yields in E. coli exceeded 1 g/L, but in yeast 55,8 g/L. The calculated production volume per 20-ton fermenter is equivalent to the amount of squalene extracted from 3,000 sharks, significantly increasing production capacity and completely eliminating dependence on marine organisms.

 The groundbreaking technology behind this is a multi-enzyme cooperative catalytic system.
 Through unique multi-organelle engineering, the team “fixed” synthetic reactions within specific organelles, further concentrating the reaction space and dramatically increasing reaction efficiency.